paulobueno1/MinXL/README.md

 This is still an early version and its limitations will be addressed over time.

-If you have any trouble using MinXL, feel free to open an issue or message me directly at paulo.buenov@gmail.com.
+If you have any trouble or doubts using MinXL, feel free to open an issue or message me directly at paulo.buenov@gmail.com.